FarahBaracat/farahbaracat.github.io/index.md

 ## My Research Interest
 My research interest lies at the intersection between neuroscience and man/machine interfaces.
 In my PhD, I am developping [neuroprosthetic](https://en.wikipedia.org/wiki/Neuroprosthetics) devices that can work with the same principles as the peripheral nervous system.

 More precisely, I am researching ways to achieve a more natural, intuitive and efficient control of [EMG-prosthesis](https://en.wikipedia.org/wiki/Electromyography) using spike-based processing.
-Spikes

 ---
 <div style="margin-bottom:40px;"></div>